rc4l/DiscordKarmaBot/README.md

 ## How to start the bot

-Simply run `/setupserver` once to activate the bot you can either ignore the options or set them up.
-Once ran, all content posted in the entire server will automatically have likes/dislikes added to it.
-I recommend limiting the visibility of this bot to channels you actually care about.
-You will also need the manage server permission for it to work.
+Simply run `/setupserver` to register the bot with your server and run with some default settings. `/help` will show some example commands I run on my server to get you started.

 ## Commands and options